You are here

 The Colorado Preschool Program (CPP) is a state-funded early childhood education program administered by the Colorado Department of Education.
-Each year the General Assembly provides funding for up to 29,360 children considered to be at-risk for later school failure to attend half- or full-day preschool.
+For the 22-23 school year, the General Assembly allocated funding for up to 29,360 children considered to be at-risk for later school failure to attend half- or full-day preschool.
 CPP is managed by local school districts and their preschool advisory councils.
 Each participating school district is given a predetermined number of half-day positions to serve eligible children.
 These positions are used to serve preschoolers in either half- or full-day programs in school district settings, local childcare centers, community preschools or Head Start programs.

 The Colorado Preschool Program is sunsetting at the end of the 2022-23 school year, and a new Universal Preschool program is being implemented by the Colorado Department of Early Childhood (CDEC) starting with the 23-24 school year.